 The Giving Lens sends photo educator teams all over the world who give back, by conducting international photography workshops with a “humanitarian twist.”
 They ‘volunteer their time and photographic talents to local grassroots NGO’s by documenting their work and teaching photography to the community as a tool for empowerment, self-expression, and storytelling.”

-Make sure you listen to both episodes as well as Mark Lovett – Storytelling With Impact on the second ‘Art of Respect’ episode where you will learn powerful tools of storytelling.
-In addition, Ariel Gonzalez, who was on our ‘Youth Indicators’ Series and will be featured on our third ‘WeBlog.’
+Make sure you listen to both episodes as well as Mark Lovett – Storytelling With Impact on the ‘Art of Respect’ series where we learned the powerful tools of storytelling.

 The power of storytelling in all aspects of society, including influencing policy change, has never been more substantial.
 Combine that with a youth LENS and the results are riveting.